JuliaData/DataFramesMeta.jl/docs/src/index.md

 function wrapper with the syntax `@byrow`.

-`@byrow` is not a "real" macro and cannot be used outside of DataFramesMeta macros.
-However it's behavior within DataFramesMeta.jl macros should be indistinguishable from externally defined macros.
+`@byrow` is not a "real" macro and cannot be used outside of DataFramesMeta.jl macros, however it's behavior within DataFramesMeta.jl macros should be indistinguishable from externally defined macros.
 Thought of as a macro `@byrow` accepts a single argument and creates an anonymous function wrapped in `ByRow`.
 For example,